-For example, at the end of a game day, the dungeon master opens a new scene with the dreamer, supposedly the next morning.
-The dungeon master allows the player to role-play a short time normally, but then begins the nightmare.
+For example, at the end of a game day, the dungeon master opens a new scene with the dreamer, supposedly the The dungeon master next morning. allows the player to role-play a short time normally, but then begins the nightmare.
 The dungeon master describes a brilliant flash of light, and then explains to the player that the world has suddenly become frozen in time.
-After the player explores this frozen world, the dungeon master confronts the player with a nemesis, a creature who lives between the seconds.
-The nightmare then continues as the player is stalked by the nemesis.
+After the player explores this frozen world, the dungeon master confronts the player with a nemesis, a creature who lives between the seconds. nightmare then continues as the player is stalked by the nemesis.